The Pentacon Six System

 • Dead Pixels

-A good camera that uses film will give you four of these: no shutter delay, great image quality, no focal length multiplier effect and reasonable cost.
+A good, manual-focus film camera will give you five of these: no shutter delay, no focussing problems, great image quality, no focal length multiplier effect and reasonable cost.
 For speed of turn-round you need either a polaroid back or a digital one.
 But neither of these will give you the same quality as film at reasonable cost.

 Shutter delay